cxlanyagege/COMP30022-ACT20-TEAM01/README.md

 ### If I need to deploy on my remote server, do I need to setup MySQL database remotely?
 Yes, you may follow [Prerequisites](#prerequisites) and [Setup](#setup) to install and config Java and MySQL Server.
 Then try to run the application

+### Why I cannot see any requests in tutor's dashboard?
+Tutor's dashboard has filter constrains.
+You may notice that there are different course blocks you can choose on sidebar.
+Simply choose the course you want to see first, then the corresponding requests will appear on the right pannel

+### What is the difference between `application-v2.1.jar` and `application-v2.1-plain.jar`?
+Spring Boot will build two production application forms by default:

+The one without `plain` includes all dependencies, class files, resources, etc. It allows direct execution using `java -jar` commands, and its internal structure already includes embedded tomcat servers, dependency libraries, etc

+The one with `plain` is a structure closer to traditional jar files and does not include specific structures of Spring Boot, such as embedded servers.
+If you need to use it, you need to deploy it in an existing server environment, such as on a standalone Tomcat server.
+In other words, it usually only includes the application's classes and resources, and does not include the complete set of dependencies

 ## Limitation
+Due to some misleading guidance and solutions in the early stages of development, we can only use the LTI 1.1 standard to achieve basic interaction with LMS.
+Deeper integration, such as automatic changes to assignment due dates, rescoring, etc., requires administrators to provide separate tokens and use the LMS Restful API to achieve interaction.
+This is not in line with the original intention for onekey deployment of our product design philosophy, and it also violates some safety concepts.
+A better implementation solution is to use the LTI1.3 standard, which is a more advanced, complete, and secure modern standard solution for interacting with LMS.
+However, it has some special requirements for LMS terminals, with higher costs on migration

 ## There are so many hidden functionalities waiting for you to find, enjoy:)